-A Brief Guide to Preventing Brake Dust For Those in Auto Careers
+A Guide to Preventing Brake Dust for Those in Auto Careers

 No matter what kind of braking system a vehicle is equipped with, when a driver hits the brakes, it’s inevitable that some brake dust will be created.
 Brake dust, composed of carbon residue, iron particles, and fraction material, results from the action of braking and accumulates on a vehicle’s wheels.
 Both disc and drum braking setups create break dust.
 In disc brakes, the brake pads create friction by clamping the brake rotor, and in drum brakes, the brake shoes create friction against the brake drum by pushing on it.
 Both of these mechanisms serve to slow a vehicle down, but brake dust is created as a result of this friction.